Shell unit shuts Philippine refinery as pandemic slashes margins | MarketScreener

 The permanent closure of Tabangao comes after both of the Philippines' refineries halted operations as coronavirus lockdowns pummelled oil demand.

-"Due to the impact of the COVID-19 pandemic on the global, regional and local economies, and the oil supply-demand imbalance in the region, it is no longer economically viable for us to run the refinery," Pilipinas Shell President and Chief Executive Officer Cesar Romero said in a statement.
+"Due to the impact of the COVID-19 pandemic on the global, regional and local economies, and the oil supply-demand imbalance in the region, it is no longer economically viable for us to run the refinery," Pilipinas Shell Chief Executive Officer Cesar Romero said.

-The other local refinery, Petron Corp's 180,000-bpd facility in Bataan province, has been on a scheduled turnaround since May for maintenance.
+The other local refinery, Petron Corp's 180,000-bpd facility in Bataan province, has been on a scheduled turnaround since May and will restart on Sept.
+1.

 Energy Secretary Alfonso Cusi sought to allay concern over domestic fuel supply saying Pilipinas Shell is expected to fill its market share through imports of refined products.

-But a Singapore-based gasoil trader said that imports may not happen anytime soon.

-"I think they will import a bit more (gasoil) now.
-But demand is substantially disrupted due to the reoccurring COVID-19 situation."

-Wood Mackenzie research director Sushant Gupta said in a note the challenging environment would put pressure on weaker Asian refineries, particularly ones in mature markets, or with little or no integration with petrochemicals.
+Wood Mackenzie research director Sushant Gupta said the challenging environment would put pressure on weaker Asian refineries, particularly ones in mature markets, or with little or no integration with petrochemicals.

-"We could see closures becoming a reality in many markets," he said.
+"We could see closures becoming a reality in many markets," he said in a note.

-Pilipinas Shell booked a net loss of 1.2 billion pesos ($24.55 million) in the second quarter, narrower than its January-March net loss of 5.5 billion pesos.
-Its shares fell as much as 6.9% to 16.30 pesos, a one-year low.

 By Enrico Dela Cruz